 Hummingbird fish finders are a popular type of fish finder that helps anglers and other recreational boaters identify what is in the water underneath them.
-These fish finders show the bottom of the reservoir, river, or lake, as well as structure, vegetation and water creatures that are in the lake.
+These fish finders show the bottom of the reservoir, river, or lake, as well as the structure, vegetation, and water creatures in the lake.

-So you have a shiny brand new toy on your boat and you are delighted as anything to crank it up and try out your new fish catching device!
-You turn it on, and all you see are wavy lines and dots scattered all over … and you say “What?
+So you have a shiny brand new toy on your boat, and you are delighted to crank it up and try out your new fish-catching device!
+You turn it on, and all you see are wavy lines and dots scattered all over … and you say, “What?
 Where are the fish?”

-Fish finders are also known as sounders– what they do is they shoot out acoustic waves into the water, and measure their speed and strength when they return.
-They are a type of sonar tool specifically designed to find a school of fish.
+Fish finders are also known as sounders– what they do is they shoot out acoustic waves into the water and measure their speed and strength when they return.
+They are a sonar tools specifically designed to find a school of fish.
 Newer fish finders have integrated GPS navigation, marine radar, and compasses.
 The readings appear as “echoes” on the screen.
-The thinking behind it is that the most and slowest echoes need to be the bottom, and everything in between is either objects or fish.
+The thinking behind it is that the most and slowest echoes need to be at the bottom, and everything in between is either objects or fish.
 It’s that simple!

-Fish finders are unbelievable gadgets– they just have a bit of a learning curve.
-When you get the hang of reading your fish finder, you will be able to do it half asleep!
+Fish finders are unbelievable gadgets– they have a bit of a learning curve.
+When you get the hang of reading your fish finder, you can do it half asleep!

 Knowing How To Read a Humminbird Fish Finder

 Press the “on” button to power up your device.

 Have a look at the digital readings that appear on the screen.
 Depending on the style of the fish finder, these might be depth, water temperature level, and boat speed readings.
 Remember these readings are based upon the area of the transducer that sends out finder signals from the water to the fish finder.